Africa to be next boomtown for private equity

 Bankers told the Summit they are particularly interested in infrastructure, consumer goods and financial services, all industries which benefit from the rise of African consumer spending.

-While there is much excitement about Nigeria, the continent's most populous country and an oil producer, investors should not neglect east Africa, said Alex-Handrah Aime, a Johannesburg-based director at Emerging Capital Partners.
+While there is much excitement about Nigeria, the continent's most populous country and an oil producer, investors should not neglect east Africa, said Alex-Handra Aime, a Johannesburg-based director at Emerging Capital Partners.

 The region, which includes Kenya, Uganda, Tanzania, Burundi and Rwanda, is attractive given its robust demographics, GDP expansion and economies that are not solely reliant on oil to fuel their growth, she said.